Lab41/PySEAL/README.md

 # Introduction
 Simple Encrypted Arithmetic Library - SEAL is an easy-to-use homomorphic encryption library, developed by researchers in the Cryptography
 Research group at Microsoft Research.
 SEAL is written in C++11, and contains .NET wrappers for the public API.
 It has no external dependencies.
+SEAL uses the Microsoft Research License Agreement, and is free for research use (see LICENSE.txt).

 # Documentation
 The code-base contains examples written both in C++ and in C#.
 These examples are heavily commented,